-Initiated in June 2017, the US 380 Feasibility Study culminated in a recommended alignment for the development of a freeway to address rapid growth and development across the county.
+Initiated in June 2017, the US 380 Feasibility Study culminated in a recommended alignment for the development of a freeway to address rapid growth and development across the County.
 Working with Collin County and community leaders, TxDOT determined the recommended alignment would need to support eastwest mobility, accommodate projected travel demand, and provide a safe and accessible facility to support growth across Collin County through 2045 and beyond.
-As the County's population continues to grow, land available to build new roadways is becoming more limited due to the rapid construction of residential and commercial developments and the increased pressure placed on public and private utilities to provide adequate infrastructure to support current and future needs.
-This Feasibility Study identified critical ROW to be acquired and preserved as funding is allocated to construct the proposed improvements.
+As the County's population continues to grow, land available to build new roadways and areas to expand existing US 380 are both becoming more limited due to the rapid construction of residential and commercial developments and the increased pressure placed on public and private utilities to provide adequate infrastructure to support current and future needs.
+This Feasibility Study identified critical right of way to be acquired and preserved as funding is allocated to construct the proposed improvements.

 This Feasibility Study identified the following five possible project segments for further study and implementation from the Denton County Line to the Hunt County Line.
-Segment 3 (bold) listed below is included in this proposed action:
+The project (bold) is included in this proposed action:

-- US 380 from West of CR 26 (Denton County line) to Coit Road
+- US 380 from west of CR 26 (Denton County Line) to Coit Road

 - US 380 from Coit Road to FM 1827

 - Spur 399 Extension from US 75 to US 380

 - US 380 from FM 1827 to CR 560

-- US 380 from CR 560 to CR 699 (Hunt County line)
+- US 380 from CR 560 to CR 699 (Hunt County Line)

-The alignments carried forward from the Feasibility Study for project Segment 3 in McKinney are illustrated in Figure 2-1 with the TxDOT recommended alignment across Collin County is shown in purple in Figure 2-3.
+The alignments carried forward from the Feasibility Study for the Coit Road to FM 1827 segment are illustrated in Figure 2-1 with the TxDOT recommended alignment across Collin County shown in purple in Figure 2-3.

-Figure 2-3: Recommended Alignment from the US 380 Feasibility Study - April 2020
+Figure 2-3: US 380 Feasibility Study - TxDOT Recommended Alignment